MDS-book/MDS-book/README.md

 # MDS-book
-This is the main repository for supplementary material (such as Python scripts or figures) for the MDS book.
+This is the main repository for supplementary material (such as Python scripts or figures) for the MDS book (Stefan Sandfeld: "Materials Data Science", Springer, 2024, DOI 10.1007/978-3-031-46565-9).

 Content:
 - The folder `code` contains jupyter notebooks with all code snippets from the book -- sometimes with a few additional examples.